open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmcls.md

     print(label_id, score)
 ```

-Besides python API, mmdeploy Inference SDK also provides other FFI (Foreign Function Interface), such as C, C++, C#, Java and so on.
-You can learn the usage from the [demos](https://github.com/open-mmlab/mmdeploy/tree/master/demo).
+Besides python API, mmdeploy SDK also provides other FFI (Foreign Function Interface), such as C, C++, C#, Java and so on.
+You can learn their usage from [demos](https://github.com/open-mmlab/mmdeploy/tree/master/demo).

 ## Supported models